-Figure 3 displays the aggregated frequencies for the items on which the college performed least favorably compared with the 2011 SENSE Cohort.
-For instance, 56.4% of your students, compared with 59.6% of other students in the cohort, responded 'Agree' or 'Strongly Agree' on item 18e.
+Figure 3 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2012 SENSE Cohort.
+For instance, 56.2% of Florida State College at Jacksonville students, compared with 61.3% of other students in the cohort, responded strongly agree or agree on Item 18e.
+It is important to note that some colleges' lowest scores might be higher than the cohort mean.